 8.1 Understand the relationship between global urban development and how it impacts climate change.

-8.2 Evaluate the key drivers of the climate change debate, such as urbanisation and the rise of mega-cities and more generally in the context of globalisation.
+8.2 Evaluate the key drivers of the climate change debate in the context of globalisation.

 8.3 Understand the broader theoretical and methodological overview of the ‘cities and climate change’ discourse from a social sciences perspective allowing for new viewpoints to emerge.